Geeksltd/Programming.Tips/Methods.md

 #### Argument Objects

-When a function seems to need more than two or three arguments, it is likely that some of those arguments ought to be wrapped into a class of their own.
+&nbsp;&nbsp; When a function seems to need more than two or three arguments, it is likely that some of those arguments ought to be wrapped into a class of their own.
 Consider, for example, the difference between the two following declarations:

 ```c#
 Circle MakeCircle(double x, double y, double radius);